EMPLOYMENT OPPORTUNITIES

 is seeking individuals who are excited to join a friendly, team-oriented,

-and referral services in Lake, Mendocino, and Sonoma counties.
-We offer part
+management and referral services in Lake, Mendocino, and Sonoma counties.
+We

-and full-time positions, competitive salaries, and excellent benefits.
-For more
+offer part and full-time positions, competitive salaries, and excellent

 To Apply: You can submit an Application for Employment electronically